Salaak

-Salaak is a fictional comic book superhero, an extraterrestrial from the planet Slyggia, and a member of the intergalactic police force known as the Green Lantern Corps, who appears in DC Comics.
+Salaak is a comic book superhero, an extraterrestrial from the planet Slyggia, and a member of the intergalactic police force known as the Green Lantern Corps, who appears in DC Comics.
 Physically, he has pinkish orange skin and four arms.

 Publication history

 Salaak first appears in Green Lantern #149 and was created by Marv Wolfman and Joe Staton.

 Fictional character biography

 A famous pessimist and loner, Salaak is a creature of protocol and laws.
 A veteran Green Lantern, he has served in many Corps campaigns over the years.
 During the Crisis on Infinite Earths he protects multiple sectors, but found the experience depressing.
 After this, he went to Earth looking for company amongst his fellow Green Lanterns.
-He served with the contingent of Green Lanterns assigned to Earth and became good friends with Ch'p of H'lven.
+He served with the contingent of Green Lanterns assigned to Earth and became good friends with Ch'p.
 For a time Salaak lived in the future, filling the identity of Pol Manning as Hal Jordan had before him.
 While in the future, Salaak was married to a human woman.

-Salaak returns to the present day to warn about the destruction of the Corps.
-He was too late to stop the execution of Sinestro.
-The Central Power Battery on Oa ends up destroyed, and with it, Salaak's ring is made inoperable.
-He finds transport to H'lven where he reunites with Ch'p, one of the few Lanterns whose ring still functioned.
-Salaak remains on H'lven and acts as Ch'p's advisor until they discover that the Guardians have returned and have rebuilt the Corps.
-The two later petition for reinstatement, but Ch'p is killed in a traffic accident.
-The Corps is destroyed again when Hal Jordan, crazed with grief at the loss of friends, became the entity known as Parallax.
-Hal's activities caused the shutdown of the Oan battery again and Salaak, along with all other Green Lanterns, were left powerless.
+Salaak returns to the present day to warn about the destruction of the Corps, but is unable to stop the Central Power Battery from being destroyed.

 Salaak ends up captured, along with multiple other Green Lanterns and one Darkstar.
-They are scheduled to be sold into slavery but former Green Lantern Guy Gardner, with powers underived from a Power Ring, rescues the entire group.
+They are scheduled to be sold into slavery but former Green Lantern Guy Gardner rescues the entire group.